posifo1/eportfolio/README.md

 - Reflection: Discuss the balance between security measures and business agility.
 - Assignment: Case study analysis of a company’s security posture.

+# Unit 2: Users, Assessments and the Risk Management Process

+## An Introduction to Security and Risk Management

+## Learning Outcomes

+## Activities/Assignments
+- Reflection: Discuss the balance between security measures and business agility.
+- Assignment: Case study analysis of a company’s security posture.

 ## Module 7: Research Methods and Professional Practice